 Market Sector Update

-- The belief that Europe continues on the path to recovery resulted in strong performance for the European market over the quarter.
+- The belief that Europe continues on the path to recovery resulted in solid performance for the European market over the quarter.
 Simply put, neither the politicians nor central bankers caused market turmoil and as a result, markets responded positively.
-While structural problems still exist, signs of gross domestic product (GDP) growth in Spain, Ireland and Italy overwhelmed any negative sentiments.
+While structural problems still exist, they are slowly being addressed in Spain, Italy and likely soon in France.

-- We continue to follow policies stemming from the U.K. and the rest of Europe, including both stimulation and austerity measures from foreign governments and the ECB.
-Another key factor is whether businesses, which are flush with cash, will increase spending, share repurchases or dividends as they gain confidence surrounding the economy’s future.
+- We continue to follow policies stemming from the U.K. and the rest of Europe, including stimulation, reforms and regulation measures from foreign governments and the ECB.
+Another key factor is whether businesses, which are flush with cash, will increase spending, mergers and acquisitions, share repurchases or dividends as they gain confidence surrounding the economy’s future.
 All else equal, that should help the markets.